 Did You Know?

-• A learning disability is a neurobiological disorder where the brain works or is structured in such a way that it impedes the ability to receive, store, process, or produce information.
+• Learning disabilities are neurobiological disorders where the brain works or is structured in such a way that it impedes the ability to receive, store, process, or produce information.

 • A learning disability can affect one’s ability to speak, listen, read, write, spell, reason, recall, organize information, and do mathematics.

 • Dyslexia is a specific learning disability in the area of reading.
-It’s estimated 80% of all individuals with learning disabilities have dyslexia, a reading disability.
+It is estimated 80% of all individuals with learning disabilities have dyslexia.

 • Most people with learning disabilities are of average or above-average intelligence.